 The HAB Programme sponsored the 9th International Conference on HAB, 7-11 February 2000, Hobart, Australia, and will publish the proceedings.
 This series of Conferences is the main interdisciplinary conference within the HAB field and the IOC is now a longstanding partner.

-This page: Training materials and activities of the IOC HAB Programme
+This page: Training materials and activities of the IOC HAB Programme or both, with a few hints

 The role of IOC in HAB capacity building